thradams/cake/removing_phase_2.md

 #endif
 ```
 ## Design consideration
 We could be more restritive about were line continuation can happen.
-For instance.
+For instance, it could not be allowed
+after undef.

 ```c
 #undef \